100 Places To Visit In Goa, How Many Have You Been To?

 99. Club Margarita

-Club Margarita was the first ever nightclub launched in South Goa.
+Club Margarita was the first nightclub in South Goa.
 The place has now gained immense popularity amongst the domestic and international tourists alike because only here you can dance the entire night.
-Music is performed by international and DJs from Goa.
+International and Goa DJs perform music here.

 100. Thalassa – The Greek essence in Goa